AA Pension Scheme

 You may, if the Trustee agrees, choose to exchange up to 25% of the ‘value’ of your pension benefits for tax-free cash when you take your pension.
 This is often referred to as “commutation”.

-If you have paid Additional Voluntary Contributions (AVCs), then you may also take up to 25% of the value of your accumulated AVC fund as a cash lump sum.
-The rest of your AVC fund could be used to purchase an annuity from an insurance company or you may be able to take this as a cash lump sum taxed at your marginal rate of income tax.
-Alternatively, you can choose to transfer your AVC fund to another defined contribution arrangement.
+Alternatively, you can choose to transfer your AVC fund to another defined contribution pension arrangement.
 The value of your AVCs and the benefits you can secure with them will depend on several factors including the amount of the contributions paid, any charges payable, the age at which you take the benefits, the performance of investments and any cost of converting the benefit into an annuity, if you chose this option.

 Although any cash sum taken will reduce your pension, it will not affect any spouse’s, civil partner’s, or dependant’s pension payable on your death.